web3-protocol/evm-browser/README.md

 `yarn install`

-`yarn start:setup`

 ## Usage

 `yarn start`

 By default it will use the ethereum providers embedded with the [viem.sh](https://viem.sh) library.

-Use your own web3 provider for mainnet : `yarn start --web3-chain 1=https://eth-mainnet.alchemyapi.io/v2/xxxxxx`
+If you want to use your own web3 provider for mainnet : `yarn start --web3-chain 1=https://eth-mainnet.alchemyapi.io/v2/xxxxxx`

 Use your local evm node for goerli : `yarn start --web3-chain 5=http://127.0.0.1:8545`